Liam Moore: Leicester City

-After being recalled from a loan spell at Brentford, he was recalled to Leicester on 30 March 2013, to act as cover during club captain Wes Morgan's suspension.
+Moore was recalled to Leicester on 30 March 2013 to act as cover during club captain Wes Morgan's suspension.
 Moore made his first appearance for the side since being loaned out, coming against Barnsley on 1 April 2013, as Leicester City lost 2–0.
 He then made two more appearances for the side, as the club were unsuccessful in the Championship Play–Offs.

-Ahead of the 2013–14 season, Moore, once again, switched number shirt to eighteen.
+Ahead of the 2013–14 season, Moore was allocated the number 18 shirt.
 At the start of the 2013–14 season, he regained his first team place, forming a centre–back partnership alongside Wes Morgan and then rotating to the right–back position.
 Moore scored his first ever senior goal for Leicester City on 14 September 2013, scoring the opener in an eventual 2–0 home victory over Wigan Athletic.
 His impressive performances early on in the 2013–14 season saw him being named the Football League Young Player of the Month for September 2013.
 Moore has credited club captain Wes Morgan and manager Nigel Pearson with his improved form.

 In January 2014 he was the subject of transfer bids from Premier League club Fulham.
-However during a 1–0 win against Middlesbrough on 25 January 2014, Moore suffered a rib injury and was substituted in the 9th minute as a result.
-But he made his return to the first team on 22 February 2014 against Nottingham Forest, coming on as a 64th-minute substitute, in a 2–2 draw.
-Since returning from injury, Moore found himself placed on the substitute bench, due to good forms from Morgan and Marcin Wasilewski, only appearing five times for the club in the remaining matches of the 2013–14 season.
+However, during a 2–0 win against Middlesbrough on 25 January 2014, Moore suffered a rib injury and was substituted in the 9th minute as a result.
+He made his return to the first team on 22 February 2014 against Nottingham Forest, coming on as a 64th-minute substitute in a 2–2 draw.
+Since returning from injury, Moore found himself placed on the substitutes bench, due to the good form of Morgan and Marcin Wasilewski, only appearing five times for the club in the remaining matches of the 2013–14 season.
 Despite this, his contributions to Leicester City saw them get promoted to the Premier League.
 For his performance, making thirty–three appearances in all competitions, he was nominated for Football League's Young Player of the Year award but lost out to Will Hughes.

 Ahead of the 2014–15 season, Moore signed a contract extension with the club, keeping him until 2017.
 He then made his Premier League debut in Leicester's opening day, playing the entirety of a 2–2 draw at home to Everton on 16 August 2014.
 Moore then started in the next eight league matches for the side.
 However, he was dropped from the first team and was placed on the substitute bench.
 Moore also faced his own injury concern along the way.